Coping Skills For Teens: How To Handle Difficult Emotions

 Stress and other difficult emotions are often thought of as being experienced only by adults.
 According to the American Psychological Association (APA), teens actually experience a higher level of stress than adults do during the school year, and 34% of teens believe their stress will increase over the next year.
 However, there are strategies for building a tool kit of coping skills to manage difficult emotions, and help is always available through licensed online counselors.

-Why is it important to cope with difficult emotions?
+Why is it important to cope with stress and other difficult emotions?

 Getty/PeopleImages